Abul Khair Litu: Bengal Foundation

 Over a span of twenty-five years since its inception, the Bengal Foundation has promoted a variety of visual and performing arts and crafts, with regular local, regional and international events.
 One such prominent event is a series of monthly music concerts where admission is free.
 The Bengal Foundation also holds demonstrations, seminars and workshops, and awards scholarships for those interested in studying Bangladeshi music.

 Bengal Classical Music Festival

 Perhaps one of the most popular events organized by the Bengal Foundation is the Bengal Classical Music Festival.
 The Bengal Classical Music Festival is the world's largest classical music festival in terms of number of performers on a single stage, audience capacity and duration.
-The festival started its journey in 2012 and since then organized events every year with amazing success.
-Brilliant performers from all over the world like Abhijit Banerjee, Hariprasad Chaurasia, Kaivalya Kumar Gurav, Budhaditya Mukherjee, Pandit Ajoy Chakrabarty and many others have performed on this stage.
+The festival started its journey in 2012 and since then organized events every year.
+Performers from all over the world like Abhijit Banerjee, Hariprasad Chaurasia, Kaivalya Kumar Gurav, Budhaditya Mukherjee, Pandit Ajoy Chakrabarty and many others have performed on this stage.